 We are now able to use a specially developed web-based portal for making transcriptions in unicode of New Testament manuscripts.
 In conjunction with INTF, we have developed a complete set of Guidelines for the Transcription of Manuscripts and an online tutorial for transcribing Greek minuscule manuscripts.
 These can be downloaded from the documents page.

 What’s the benefit of transcribing?
 Read these testimonials from volunteer transcribers about their reasons for and experience of transcribing:

 - John Gram (PDF, 96KB)

 Pastor of the Redeemer Lutheran Church, Vancouver Canada.

 Professor of Biblical Studies, Newman University College, Birmingham UK.

 There are over 5,000 manuscripts of the New Testament.
 While we often try to see these actual manuscripts (always if they are important or hard to read), it would consume immense time and money to travel the world to visit all the holding libraries, museums, and monasteries.
 So we access most of them on microfilm or digital images.

 One of IGNTP’s needs is to gain access to additional New Testament manuscripts by purchasing images from holding institutions, as well as improve the usability of our current collection by scanning microfilm into digital format.
 We are also keen to explore the possibility of making fresh digitizations of New Testament manuscripts with holding institutions.

-If you are interesting in helping the IGNTP with either manuscript transcriptions or database entry, please get in touch.
+If you are interesting in helping the IGNTP, please get in touch.